What we are for

 A newspaper, as the saying goes, is an argument on the way to a deadline.
 By that definition, a newsroom is the place where that argument happens.
 And the leader conference is, if you like, the meeting when the argument is refereed, where the judgement is made.
 The discussion is wide-ranging, sometimes deliberately contrary, often very funny.
 It’s a forum for civilised disagreement.
 It is illuminated by principles and facts – and, frequently, it exposes not just what you know, but what you don’t.
 It prompts reporting, often the best investigations.
 And when the discussion is done, the editor’s job is to pull the points together.
 Sometimes the opinion is consensual.
 Other times it isn’t.
 But the argument that emerged from it should be concise and clear.

 We want to take the editorial conference and develop it into a format for discussing the news that’s open to everyone.
 We’re calling it a ThinkIn.
-And we believe that if we can make it work we will be doing something that is original and distinctive; something that we can we can replicate and grow; something, more importantly, that adds up to a system of organised listening.
+And we believe that if we can make it work we will be doing something that is original and distinctive; something that we can replicate and grow; something, more importantly, that adds up to a system of organised listening.
 That has to be the starting point for journalism at its best.

 Thanks for taking the time to read this.
 Now, anyone fancy a race?